 - “Time is a flat circle“, now the subject of many memes, is derived from a scene in the first season of True Detective.
 It refers to the theory of “eternal return”, which states that existence repeats itself over and over in very similar ways.
 Ben’s favourite iteration of this from fiction is the Time Prophet, a character from the weird Canadian-German sci-fi series Lexx, who could see into past cycles of time (“not very clearly mind you”) to predict the future of the current cycle.

-- You can see George’s image of Angua and Gaspode (inspired by our Men At Arms episode) on her Instagram, and her version of Tiffany Aching is on the Fan Art page of her web site.
+- You can see George’s image of Angua and Gaspode (inspired by our Men At Arms episode) at the top of this page, and also on her Instagram.
+Her versions of Tiffany Aching, Rincewind and the Luggage are on the Fan Art page of her web site.

 - The two previous times Rincewind found himself suddenly able to wield magic were in Sourcery! (see episode three) and The Light Fantastic.